BA in Fashion Design

 There is NO portfolio requirement for this course.

-Applicants with a Level 6 qualification in a related discipline may be eligible for advanced entry onto this course.
+Applicants with a Level 6 qualification in a related discipline may be eligible for advanced entry into this course.
 Candidates will be asked to provide relevant transcripts and a portfolio of work in support of their application.
-Pending the strength of the portfolio, candidates may be eligible for entry onto year 2 or year 3 of this programme.
+Pending the strength of the portfolio, candidates may be eligible for entry into year 1 or year 2 of this programme.

 All candidates with a Level 6 qualification, regardless of age, will need to apply directly here.